 }Share planned pools with multiple accounts

-A network administrator can share an address pool with a business account (the principal).
-The business account can then use the shared pool to allocate addresses to VPCs or create custom allocations.
+A network admin (pool owner) can share an IPAM pool with a business account (principal).
+The principal can then allocate addresses from the shared pool to VPCs or create custom allocations, but cannot modify the pool's provisioned CIDRs or allocation rules.

 Console

-This section describes how to share an IPAM pool with any account.
-For more information about sharing within a resource directory, see Share resources only within a resource directory.
+This section describes sharing a pool with any Alibaba Cloud account.
+To share within a resource directory instead, see Share resources only within a resource directory.

 Share an IPAM pool

-Log on as the pool owner and go to the IPAM console - IPAM Pool page.
-At the top of the page, select the region where the target pool is located.
-Click the ID of the target pool instance or click Manage in the Actions column.
+Log on as the pool owner.
+Go to the IPAM console - IPAM Pool page and select the region where the pool is located.
+Click the pool ID or Manage in the Actions column.
 On the Sharing Management tab, click Create Resource Share.

-Set Resources to IPAM Pool and select the IPAM pool to share.
+Set Resources to IPAM Pool and select the pool to share.

-In the top-left corner of the top menu bar, select the region where the shared resource is located.
-Then, click Accept in the Status column of the target resource share.
+In the top-left corner, select the region where the shared resource is located.
+Click Accept in the Status column of the target resource share.

-After the resource is shared, the principal can view it on the Pools Shared with Me tab of the IPAM Pool page.
-The principal can use this pool to plan and create a VPC with IPAM or plan and create a VPC with IPAM.
+After accepting, the principal can view the pool on the Pools Shared with Me tab of the IPAM Pool page and use it to plan and create a VPC with IPAM or create a custom allocation.

 Stop sharing

-Log on with the pool owner's account.
-On the Sharing Management tab of the IPAM Pool details page, click the ID of the target Resource Share that you want to delete.
+On the Sharing Management tab of the IPAM Pool details page, click the ID of the resource share to delete.
 On its details page, select Delete Resource Share.

-After you stop sharing, the pool principal can no longer view the pool, but address allocations created using the shared pool are not affected.
-When the created VPC is deleted, the corresponding pool allocation is released.
+The principal can no longer view the pool, but existing address allocations created from the shared pool are not affected.

-The pool owner can manage the pool's allocations, including releasing VPC-type allocations and custom allocations created by the pool principal.
+The pool owner can still manage the pool's allocations, including releasing VPC-type allocations and custom allocations created by the principal.

 API